sha256/python-var-dump/README.md

 Or

-clone the project & cd into the `python-var_dump` directory then run:
+clone the project & cd into the `python-var-dump` directory then run:

 	python setup.py install